imagej/imagej.github.io/_pages/software/imagej2/index.md

 ## Rationale

 In recent years a segment of the ImageJ developer community has repeatedly inquired as to ImageJ's future.
-The program has been successful enough that it would greatly benefit from modern open source software best practices: a publicly accessible source code repository, a suite of unit tests with a continuous build integration system, a central repository of extensions, clear guidelines on how external developers can contribute to both those extensions and to the core program when warranted, and a development roadmap addressing feature requests and tasks from the community.
+The program has been successful enough that it would greatly benefit from current open-source software best practices: a publicly accessible source code repository, a suite of unit tests with a continuous build integration system, a central repository of extensions, clear guidelines on how external developers can contribute to both those extensions and to the core program when warranted, and a development roadmap addressing feature requests and tasks from the community.

 Listening to the ImageJ community, it is clear that: